dask/dask-blog/_posts/2021-05-28-dask-down-under.md

 1. Several people have discussed setting up a new Pangeo Oceania group.
 You can [register your interest here](https://confirmsubscription.com/h/j/E30A9F4EAC96EA73).

-2. The 2021 Python for Atmosphere and Ocean Science (PyAOS) Census is out now.
-Please take a moment to [fill out the survey](https://forms.gle/L84W7bsxmP86G3Ji9)

-> Some people in the Pangeo community might be aware of the Python for Atmosphere and Ocean Science (PyAOS) website, which was established a number of years ago to provide information and resources to the user community: https://pyaos.github.io/
+2. The Python for Atmosphere and Ocean Science (PyAOS) provides information and resources to the user community: https://pyaos.github.io/
->
-> In order to keep the site up-to-date, we are launching our first ever PyAOS census.
-It would be great if members of the Pangeo community could take a few minutes to fill out the survey: https://forms.gle/L84W7bsxmP86G3Ji9
+To keep the site up-to-date, the first ever PyAOS census is being conducted.
+It would be great if Python users in the atmosphere and/or ocean science community could take a few minutes to fill out the survey. https://forms.gle/L84W7bsxmP86G3Ji9